On the cardinality of measures of maximal relative entropy for smooth skew products: Introduction and main results

 In higher dimensions, Ben~Ovadia extended Sarig’s coding to non-uniformly hyperbolic diffeomorphisms on arbitrary manifolds, yielding countability results for hyperbolic measures of maximal entropy \cite{BenOvadia2018}.
 More recently, Buzzi–Crovisier–Sarig established the strong positive recurrence (SPR) property, and via SPR obtained strong statistical properties for the associated invariant measures, including exponential decay of correlations and an almost-sure invariance principle \cite{buzzi2025strongpositiverecurrenceexponential}.
 Related results are known for two-dimensional fibre skew products over hyperbolic bases; see Marín–Poletti–Veiga \cite{marin2025exponentialmixingmeasuresmaximal}.
-Analogous results are available for flows \cite{Lima,Lima3,lima2025symbolicdynamicsnonuniformlyhyperbolic} and for discontinuous or maps with singularities \cite{YuriCarlos,Yuri2,Poletti1,lima2024measuresmaximalentropynonuniformly}.
+Analogous results are available for flows \cite{Lima,Lima3,lima2025symbolicdynamicsnonuniformlyhyperbolic} and discontinuous maps or maps with singularities \cite{YuriCarlos,Yuri2,Poletti1,lima2024measuresmaximalentropynonuniformly}.

 Our contribution is a relative analogue of these countable cardinality results.
-For $\mathcal{C}^{1+\alpha}$ skew–product diffeomorphisms $\Theta(\omega,x)=(\theta\omega, T_\omega (x))$ over an Axiom~A base $(\Omega,\theta)$ and for any ergodic base-invariant measure $\mathbb{P}$, we prove that there are only countably many ergodic hyperbolic $\Theta$-invariant measures of maximal entropy relative to $\mathbb{P}$.
-In particular, when the fibre \(M\) is a surface and $h_{\mathrm{top}}(\Theta\mid\nu)>0$, the set of ergodic \(\mathbb{P}\)-relative measures of maximal entropy is countable.
+For $\mathcal{C}^{1+\alpha}$ skew–product diffeomorphisms $\Theta(\omega,x)=(\theta(\omega), T_\omega (x))$ over a transitive Anosov base $(\Omega,\theta)$ and for any ergodic $\theta$-invariant measure $\mathbb{P}$ with full support, we prove that there are only countably many hyperbolic ergodic $\Theta$-invariant measures of maximal $\mathbb P$-relative entropy.
+In particular, when the fibre \(M\) is a surface and $h_{\mathrm{top}}(\Theta\mid\mathbb P)>0$, the set of ergodic \(\mathbb{P}\)-relative measures of maximal entropy is countable.
 The proof refines the symbolic coding methods of \cite{Sarig2013,buzzi2025strongpositiverecurrenceexponential} to the skew-product setting and combines them with the finiteness techniques for factor maps due to Petersen--Quas--Shin \cite{Quas}.
 We expect the coding-and-factor approach developed here to be useful in random dynamics, and to provide a natural quenched perspective and new tools for constructing and counting relative equilibrium states.